What is it?

 Applicants who participate in the program can expect the following outcomes:

-- Progression along the commercialization pathway in multiple areas including Product-Market Fit, Business Readiness, Regulatory Compliance, and Product Development.
+- Accelerated progression along the commercialization pathway in multiple areas including Product-Market Fit, Business Readiness, Regulatory Compliance, and Product Development.

 Alberta Innovates will contribute up to $300,000 CAD to support approved projects over a maximum term of 24 months.